Fluorite Properties, Facts and Photos

 The properties of fluorite carry an energy that can bring calmness to chaos and help restore balance within the four levels that make us human.
 Those levels are mental, emotional, physical and spiritual.

-The healing properties of fluorite make it ideal for those looking to experience everything that life has to offer.
-It keeps the mind clear, sharp and focussed to ensure you always remain on track.
+The healing properties of fluorite make it ideal for those looking to experience everything life has to offer.
+It keeps the mind clear, sharp and focused to ensure you always remain on track.

 Dark blue fluorite attracts a change in circumstances and strengthens psychic ability.
-Green can have a positive influence on matters of employment, money, growth and fertility.
+Green can have a positive influence on employment, money, growth, and fertility.

 Yellow fluorite is known for strengthening intellect and study stamina.
 Orange is linked to energy, stimulation and stamina (both physical and spiritual) as well as the ability to cope in a crisis.